List of review-bombing incidents: 2020s

-Warcraft III: Reforged, a remaster of 2002's Warcraft III: Reign of Chaos, was review bombed on Metacritic upon release in January 2020, reaching a low score of 0.5/10 several days later based on over 14,000 reviews, making it the lowest-ranked game on the site by user score.
+Warcraft III: Reforged, a remaster of 2002's Warcraft III: Reign of Chaos, was review-bombed on Metacritic upon release in January 2020, reaching a low score of 0.5, indicating "overwhelming dislike", several days later based on over 14,000 reviews, making it the lowest-ranked game on the site by user score.
 The game itself received mixed reviews from critics with an aggregate score of 60 out of 100, as of February 2020.
-These reviews cited the poor quality of the remaster, lacking some of the features that Blizzard had previously said would be in the game such as improved cutscenes and user interface, and that it felt like a half-finished product.
+These reviews cited the poor quality of the remaster, lacking some of the features that Blizzard had previously said would be in the game, such as improved cutscenes and user interface, and that it felt like a half-finished product.
 However, the review bomb was focused on additional issues beyond the game's quality.
 The game was released as a mandatory update to the original Warcraft III: Reign of Chaos due to it using Reforgeds client, which prevented players from reverting to play the original Warcraft III, even if they had not purchased the remastered version.
 Additionally, those players criticized the terms of use policy that gave Blizzard ownership over all user-authored works made in the remaster.

-AI: The Somnium Files was review bombed on Metacritic in February 2020, and the user review scores for Crystar and Metal Torrent were inflated at around the same time.
+AI: The Somnium Files was review-bombed on Metacritic in February 2020, and the user review scores for Crystar and Metal Torrent were inflated at around the same time.
 A ResetEra user named "Krvavi Abadas" claimed that he single-handedly review-bombed AI because he disliked how the character A-Set was treated, and he affected all three games because he wanted to prove the lack of anti-review bombing protections in Metacritic's user review system.

-Animal Crossing: New Horizons was review bombed on Metacritic upon release in March 2020, with its lowest score reaching 5.0.
+Animal Crossing: New Horizons was review-bombed on Metacritic upon release in March 2020, with its lowest score reaching 5.0, indicating "Mixed or Average Reviews".
 Users were largely frustrated by the limitations of the game's local co-op and multiplayer progression.

 Doom Eternal had shipped for personal computer versions without a digital rights management (DRM) package, though this appeared to be an oversight based on how it was packaged and reported in packaging materials; a secondary Denuvo Anti-Cheat solution was added in by a patch in May 2020.
 This led to a review bomb from users, due to the requirement of Ring 0 (also known as kernel mode) access to the computer system and the potential for security vulnerabilities.

-The Last of Us Part II was review-bombed on Metacritic upon release in June 2020, with a score of 3.5, based on almost 30,000 reviews within two days.
-Publications attributed the negative reactions to initially stemming from plot leaks in April 2020, which had ignited backlash from fans of predecessor The Last of Us.
-Negativity was specified towards the story and characters, additionally citing the inclusion of "social justice warrior" content, and monotonous gameplay.
+The Last of Us Part II was review-bombed on Metacritic upon release in June 2020, with a score of 3.5, indicating "generally unfavorable" reviews, based on almost 30,000 reviews within two days.
+Publications attributed the negative reactions to initially stemming from plot leaks in April 2020, which had ignited backlash from fans of the predecessor The Last of Us.
+Negativity was directed towards the story and characters, additionally citing the inclusion of "social justice warrior" content and monotonous gameplay.
 Online harassment and death threats were also directed at certain members of the game's cast and development team.